 One of the most common cakes to be floating around the house when I was growing up is the light and moreish oblatne, a wafer cake layered with a luscious chocolate paste.
 I don’t think my mother ever put ground nuts through it so I’ve broken family tradition by doing so.
 It really works.
 This is incredibly easy to construct and will last in a sealed container in the fridge for about a week.

-Makes 30-35 pieces
+makes 30-35 pieces

-Combine all ingredients, except wafers, in a large bowl and mix until creamy.
+Beat all ingredients, except wafers, in a large bowl and mix until creamy.

 Cut into diamond shapes before serving.